 If you see any of these signs with your indoor herbs then try to move them to a different location where they will receive more sunlight.

-In the winter when natural sunlight is reduced it can be harder to grow herbs indoors on even the sunniest south-facing windowsills.
+Herbs can be grown indoors year round, however in winter, when natural sunlight is reduced, it can be harder growing herbs indoors on even the sunniest south-facing windowsills.

-'However, if you grow your herbs under a grow light, all herbs can be successfully grown indoors,' says Amy Enfield.
+'However, if you grow the herbs under grow lights to provide supplemental light, all herbs can be successfully grown indoors,' says Amy Enfield.

 These specialty lights mimic direct sunlight to provide full nourishment to plants.

-One of the most cost-effective ways of growing herbs indoors is to start them off from seed.
+One of the most cost-effective ways of growing herbs indoors is to start them off from seed, but this approach will require some patience.

-'The benefit from starting your herbs from seed is that you have a wider variety of herbs to choose from and may be a good option if you want to grow a lot of one type of herb,' says Amy.
+'The benefit from starting your herbs from seed is that you have a wider variety of herbs to choose from and may be a good option if you want to grow a lot of one type of herb in a windowsill herb garden,' says Amy.

 However, do bear in mind that many herbs can take a long time to grow from seed.
 Therefore you may prefer to start with a combination of young plants, for immediate harvesting, and then sow seeds successionally for herbs to enjoy throughout the year.